TimAConner/pleaseSetupGit/README.md

     * Commit message is "Initial Commit"

 ## Order of Operations
-When pleaseSetupGit runs, this is the order of things that happen.
+When pleaseSetupGit runs, this is the order that it checks and executes what to do:
-1. git clone
+1. Run git clone
 1. Create .gitignore if not present
     1. Add node_modules to .gitignore
 1. Create README.md if not present
     1. Add # README NAME to readme file.
 1. Run npm init -y if package or package-lock are not present
 1. Run npm install if node_modules is not present
-1. Run git commit if data has been added to the repo in the previous steps and if --commit option has been added.
+1. Run git commit if data has been added to the repo in the previous steps and if --commit option has been added as an option.
-1. Run grunt if --grunt command has been added.
+1. Run grunt if --grunt command has been added as an option.
     1. When grunt is complete, it will run --hs if that has been added as an option.
 1. Run hs if --hs command has been added and grunt is complete.